-It is very important to collect ideas as a log, file, list, task, etc. My recommendation is to log all the ideas that come to you.
-Doesn't matter if something is small, large, trivial, difficult, etc. This list of ideas may help you to get a topic for your future article.
+It is essential to collect ideas as a log, file, list, task, etc. My recommendation is to log all the ideas that come to you.
+It doesn't matter if something is small, large, trivial, difficult, etc. This list of ideas may help you to get a topic for your future article.

 Here is my log of blog content ideas(as of today).
-I may not even write about some of these, or I may do but, I keep a track of all of them.
+I may not even write about some of these, or I may do, but I keep track of them.